Course Duration: 2 years

 What does the course consist of?

-- The course is made up of three units, two of which are theory-based and the third is practical.
+- The course is made up of three units covering Physical, Inorganic and Organic Chemistry.
 You will cover a wide variety of material where the fundamental principles of Chemistry will be explained.
-Topics will include Atomic Structure and Bonding, Kinetics, Energetics, Equilibria and Organic Chemistry
+Topics will include Atomic Structure and Bonding, Kinetics, Energetics, Equilibria, and Organic Chemistry

 - Practical work is linked closely to the theory, with the aim of developing understanding through ‘hands-on’ experience.